Substituted tryptamine: Related compounds

-A number of related compounds are known, with a similar structure but having the indole core flipped and/or replaced with related cores such as indoline, indazole, benzothiophene, or benzofuran.
-These similarly are primarily active as agonists at the 5-HT2 family of serotonin receptors, with applications in the treatment of glaucoma, cluster headaches or as anorectics.
+A number of related compounds are known, with a similar structure but having the indole core flipped (isotryptamines) and/or replaced with related cores such as indene, indoline, indazole, indolizine, benzothiophene, or benzofuran.
+Like tryptamines, these related compounds are primarily active as agonists at the 5-HT2 family of serotonin receptors, with applications in the treatment of glaucoma, cluster headaches, or as anorectics.